ricmclaughlin/ricmclaughlin.github.com/_posts/2014-05-11-the-ruby-learning-path.md

 So I set out to solve this problem for myself a couple of months back.
 I wanted something cheap if not free.
 At first, I was using an non-unix based machine installing Ruby was harder than [it should be](http://rubyinstaller.org/ "Title") - coding in a browser instead of the command line would be good.
 And I really don't like learning to code from a giant tome of a book.
 Who wants to be 200 pages into a book and be 1/4 done??

-What that in mind I made The Ruby Learning Path.
+What that in mind I made [The Ruby Learning Path](http://ric.mclaughlin.today/the-ruby-learning-path/).
 I have worked up has three levels: Beginner, Intermediate and Advanced.
 The first question you have is - Where should I start?

-Start at the Beginner Level if you haven’t programmed before, need a programming refresher or would just like to start with easier material before getting to the harder stuff.
+Start at the [The Ruby Learning Path - Beginner Level](http://ric.mclaughlin.today/the-ruby-learning-path-beginner/ "Title") if you haven’t programmed before, need a programming refresher or would just like to start with easier material before getting to the harder stuff.

 OR

-Start at the Intermediate Level if you have programmed before and feel confident with install Ruby and a code editor
+Start at the [The Ruby Learning Path - Intermediate Level](the-ruby-learning-path-intermediate/ "Title") if you have programmed before and feel confident with [install Ruby](https://www.ruby-lang.org/en/installation/ "Title") and a [code editor](http://www.rubybacon.com/3-common-ruby-editors/ "Title")

-Don’t start directly at the Advanced level of the Path to Learning Ruby unless you already know Ruby well.
-This is more advanced materials and lots of Ruby language features don’t exist in other languages so it is way, way better to start at the Intermediate level instead.
+Don’t start directly at [The Ruby Learning Path - Advanced Level](http://ric.mclaughlin.today/the-ruby-learning-path-advanced/ "Title") of the Path to Learning Ruby unless you already know Ruby well.
+This is more advanced materials and lots of Ruby language features don’t exist in other languages so it is way, way better to start at the [Intermediate Level](the-ruby-learning-path-intermediate/ "Title") instead.

 Good luck learning Ruby!